top of page

 emily-and-phillis.-boston-2019-2-3.jpg

-Professor of English, Ball State University
+Ball State University

-As a professor and a scholar, I examine representations of race and gender in media (literature, film, and television), among other related topics.
+As a teacher-scholar, I examine representations of race and gender in media (literature, film, and television), among other related topics.
 I'm the author of four books: Invisible Ball of Dreams: Literary Representations of Baseball behind the Color Line (University Press of Mississippi, 2018), The Blues Muse: Race, Gender, and Musical Celebrity in American Poetry (University of Alabama Press, 2018), Black Celebrity: Contemporary Representations of Postbellum Athletes and Artists (University of Delaware/Rutgers University Press, 2021), and White Lies and Allies in Contemporary Black Media (Routledge, 2023).

 My essays have been published in African American Review, Tulsa Studies in Women’s Literature, and MELUS, among other journals and edited collections.